lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 analysing the distribution of outcomes[^tomography].
 Given no-cloning, however, this is unlikely to be the case, and so the full quantum result is hardly ever known.
-We must instead rely on well-designed measurement schemes to extract useful information from the quantum result.
+We must instead rely on well-designed measurement schemes to extract useful information from the partial access we have to the quantum states.

 [^tomography]: This is known as _state tomography_.
 You will need to perform measurements in more than one basis, i.e. different choices of classical